Sashimi

 The stone-jawed itamae glanced at us from behind a cooler

-of colorful flesh, gluten-free white ladies
+of slick flesh, gluten-free white ladies interpreting tamari blot,

-who brought two forks, water, and an unctuous smile.
+then nodded to a waitress who brought two forks, unctuous smile.

-You don’t eat sashimi, you reminded me,
+You don’t eat sashimi, you reminded me, you prefer flash-fried oysters,

-rolls with cream cheese and cuke.
+Kewpie mayo, rolls with cream cheese and cuke.

-Tuna belly makes you gag, you claim,
+Tuna belly makes you gag, you claim, and daikon is gross

-and daikon is gross - both bitter and sweet -
+- somehow both bitter and sweet - your metal spoon clanking

-- vintage Burger King, Skywalker and your first love, Leia -
+and your first love, Leia - your nighttime ritual of spinning

-a ritual of spinning chocolate syrup into whole milk,
+chocolate syrup into whole milk, favorite nightcap,

-the pale pink suckers that line my groin.
+your boyishness beseeching pale pink suckers that line my groin.

 *